 All civil law countries require proof of legal capacity to enter into a marriage contract in the form of certification by competent authority that no impediment exists to the marriage.
 No such document exists in the United States.
 Unless the foreign authorities will allow such a statement to be executed before one of their consular officials in the United States, it will be necessary for the parties to a prospective marriage abroad to execute an affidavit at the American embassy or consulate in the country in which the marriage will occur stating that they are free to marry.

-This is called an affidavit of eligibility to marry and the fee for the American consular officer's certification of the affidavit is $55.00, subject to change.
-As an example, the U.S. Consulate's Office in Barcelona, Spain provides detailed instructions for obtaining this affidavit of eligibility.
-Some countries also require witnesses who will execute affidavits to the effect that the parties are free to marry.
+This is called an affidavit of eligibility to marry and there's a fee for the American consular officer's certification of the affidavit.
+Some countries also require witnesses who will execute affidavits indicating that the parties are free to marry.

 Loss of U.S. Nationality